 In years 1 and 2, the children follow the key stage one national curriculum and in year 3 to 6, the key stage two national curriculum.

-Please see our year group curriculum newsletters for more information about what your child will be learning and how you can help at home.
+Please see our unit specific knowledge organisers and year group curriculum newsletters for more information about what your child will be learning and how you can help at home.
 Long term year overviews detailing the topics that the children study are also available.
-We our working hard as a staff to develop our curriculum and will keep you informed as and when we make changes.
+We are working hard as a staff to develop our curriculum and will keep you informed with the improvements we make.